Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Related works

 In time series forecasting, the researchers were also attracted by transformer-based models.
 LogTrans \cite{li_2020_Enhancing} proposed convolutional self-attention by employing causal convolutions to produce queries and keys in the self-attention layer.
-It proposes also a LogSparse Transformer with only $O(L(log L)^2)$ space complexity to break the memory bottleneck.
+To improve the computation efficiency, the authors propose also a LogSparse Transformer with only $O(L(log L)^2)$ space complexity to break the memory bottleneck.
 Informer \cite{haoyietal-informer-2021} has an encoder-decoder architecture that validates the Transformer-like model’s potential value to capture individual long-range dependency between long sequences.
-It proposes a ProbSparse self-attention mechanism to efficiently replace the canonical self-attention.
+The authors propose a ProbSparse self-attention mechanism to replace the canonical self-attention efficiently.
 It achieves the $O(Llog L)$ time complexity and $O(Llog L)$ memory usage on dependency alignments.
 Pyraformer\cite{liu2022pyraformer} simultaneously captures temporal dependencies of different ranges in a compact multi-resolution fashion.
 Theoretically, by choosing parameters appropriately, it achieves concurrently the maximum path length of $O(1)$ and the time and space complexity of $O(L)$ in forward pass.
+PatchTST employs ProbSparse and a linear projection patch layer to reduce the computational complexity of the transformer to $O(\frac {L}{S} \log(\frac {L}{S}))$, where $S$ is patch size.
+However, its flattened head still incurs a computational cost of $O(\frac{L^2}{S})$.

 Meanwhile, another family of transformer-based models combines the transformer with the traditional method in time series processing.
 Autoformer \cite{wu_autoformer_2021} introduces an Auto-Correlation mechanism in place of self-attention, which discovers the sub-series similarity based on the series periodicity and aggregates similar sub-series from underlying periods.
 Frequency Enhanced Decomposed Transformer (FEDformer)\cite{zhou_fedformer_2022} captures global properties of time series with seasonal-trend decomposition.
 The authors proposed Fourier-enhanced blocks and Wavelet-enhanced blocks in the Transformer structure to capture important time series patterns through frequency domain mapping.